Lesson 1: Greetings

 Yes is "hai".
 No is "iie".

-As shown above, Hai. and Iie. can be used in the different contexts.
+As shown on the Expressions page, Hai. and Iie. can be used in different contexts.